 Our objectives when managing our liquidity and capital structure are to maintain enough cash to fund our operations, including organic growth initiatives, to pursue strategic licensing deals and acquisitions as part of our growth strategy, and to meet contractual obligations as they become due.
-As of December 31, 2023, Crescita had working capital (defined as current assets minus current liabilities) of \$13,623, including a cash balance of \$9,385.
-Our cash and other current assets at December 31, 2023 were sufficient to meet our current accounts payable, accrued liabilities, lease and other obligations.
+As of December 31, 2024, Crescita had working capital (defined as current assets minus current liabilities) of \$9,789, including a cash balance of \$9,273.
+Our cash and other current assets at December 31, 2024 were sufficient to meet our current accounts payable, accrued liabilities, lease and other obligations.
 In addition, we have a revolving demand credit facility (the "Facility") for an authorized amount, subject to margin requirements, of \$3,500.
-Based on our accounts receivables and inventory values at year end, the total amount available under the Facility was \$2,069.
+Based on our accounts receivables and inventory values at year end, the total amount available under the Facility was \$2,352.
 The Facility bears no financial covenants, and no amounts have yet been drawn.

 Our ability to generate sufficient revenue to reach sustained profitability depends on the successful implementation of our growth strategy.
 The ability to raise additional financing for future activities may be impaired, or such financing may not be available on favourable terms, due to conditions beyond our control.
-This exposure is discussed in more detail in the Risks Factors section of this MD&A.
+This exposure is further discussed in the Risks Factors section of this MD&A and our most recent AIF.